HPV treatment: overview of all options

 Which treatment is right for you?

 Every situation is different.
-In a personal intake consultation, we discuss which combination of treatments best fits your diagnosis, lifestyle, and wishes.
+In a personal intake interview, we will discuss which combination of treatments best fits your diagnosis, lifestyle, and wishes.

 “I absolutely did not want a LEEP procedure because of my desire to have children.
 At HPV Health, I had a combination of escharotic treatment and supplements.
 After 3 months, my smear test was normal again.”